In This Article

 Step 1: Define Your Compliance Baseline

 Start with the minimum standard every device must meet before touching corporate data.
-For most financial institutions, that baseline includes BitLocker encryption on Windows devices, a minimum OS version no more than one major release behind current, a device PIN or biometric, and active antivirus with cloud-delivered protection enabled.
+For most financial institutions, that baseline includes BitLocker encryption on Windows devices, a minimum operating system version no more than one major release behind current, a device PIN or biometric, and active antivirus with cloud-delivered protection enabled.

 A mortgage company processing loan applications and a community bank running hybrid branch operations will both need these minimums.
 The details differ by platform (separate policies for Windows, iOS, Android, and macOS), but the principle holds.